- 10+ Guests Price as advertised*

 Moraine Lake Lodge

 Today is classic Canadian Rockies day, as we set out on a cyclists' favorite route on Icefields Parkway.
 You're surrounded by peaks and glaciers on all sides as we cruise to Bow Lake for a picnic lunch.
-After the return ride back, we'll shuttle toward our final hotel on gorgeous Emerald Lake, but not before we stop to regale the engineering marvel of the Spiral Railway Tunnels and the Natural Bridge, a beautiful rock formation created over time by the Bow River.
+For those interested in more climbing, continue up to the lookout point over the brilliant wolf-shaped Peyto Lake.
+After the return ride back, we'll shuttle toward our final hotel on gorgeous Emerald Lake, passing by the engineering marvel of the Spiral Railway Tunnels and the Natural Bridge, a beautiful rock formation created over time by the Bow River.
 Our destination for the evening, Emerald Lake, is a spectacle unto itself.
 Named for its intense, jade-colored waters, this lake is located in Yoho National Park, and is the largest of the area's 61 lakes.
 It's a premier tourist attraction, but we'll have the opportunity to quietly enjoy it during our stay at the historic Emerald Lake Lodge.
 This hotel is over 100 years old and part of the story of construction of the Canadian Pacific Railway.
 Tonight, we'll gather for one last celebration in its famous dining room.
-After dinner, share stories around the fire pit with your newfound friends, and then retire at your leisure to a luxury cabin room.
+After dinner, share stories around the fire pit with your newfound friends, and then retire at your leisure to your private cabin room.

 Emerald Lake Lodge